 Second, I'll picture new pathways forming in my brain where there were none before.
 I'll imagine them growing and connecting to positive memories and experiences.
 I'll practice thinking good things about myself while picturing these pathways as they form.
 I'll do this for 10 minutes every day, five in the morning and five minutes at night.

 I tried picturing these new pathways for one minute just now, and it was really tough.
-I swear, I began to feel sweaty.
-But a stroke victim in the PBS video sweated as he flipped dominoes because he was thinking so hard, so I’ll take the perspiration as a sign that I’m on the right track.
+I swear I began to feel sweaty.
+But a stroke victim in the PBS video sweated as he flipped dominoes because he was thinking so hard, so I'll take the perspiration as a sign that I'm on the right track.

 Third, I will post sticky notes around my house.
-This is an old trick that maybe you’ve tried with affirmations in the past.
+This is an old trick that maybe you've tried with affirmations in the past.
 (I did, then ended up letting the notes fall to the floor because I was so tired of sensing they did not work for me!)
-But these sticky notes will be simple pictures that look similar to this:
+But these new sticky notes will be simple pictures that look similar to this:

-Stuck in A Better Cycle
+Get Stuck In A Better Cycle To Stop Abusing Yourself

 I think this idea and others I'm sure to conceive in the near future will work for me.
 I believe that former abuse victims can reprogram their thinking.
 I believe that we need to reprogram our thinking, especially if the abuse began in our original family, if we have experienced a series of abusive relationships, or if we stayed for a really long time in just one abusive relationship.

 I spent almost 18 years being programmed by abuse.
+Brainwashed, really.
 My thoughts tend to loop through the neural pathways I created for them during the most denigrating, stressful part of my life to date.
 I no longer live in the abuse, and I deserve to live in peace.

 I'm willing to create a new brain for myself, one based on love, acceptance, and triumph.
 Are you?